paramaggarwal/blog/content/the-nine-rupee-ice-cream/index.md

 ---
-title: "The nine-rupee ice-cream"
+title: 'The nine-rupee ice-cream'
-description: "Gelato Italiano, sells awesome ice-cream.
+description: 'Gelato Italiano, sells awesome ice-cream.
 I have yet to find any better seller.
 It’s complicated to make and very rich in flavor while being not too creamy or icy.
-Gelato sells the ice creams ranging…"
+Gelato sells the ice creams ranging…'
-date: "2016-02-17T16:52:12.508Z"
+date: '2016-02-17T16:52:12.508Z'
 categories:
   - Business Strategy
   - Economics
   - Life Lessons